Loyal small dogs, the Frenchton will keep you warm at night with loving cuddles, but also awake with their funny loud snoring!

 - Frenchie Terrier

-The Frenchton is a small dog typically growing to 11 to 16 inches tall and a weight of 15 to 25 pounds.
-Females can reach lengths of 16 inches and males grow up to 20 inches long.
+The Frenchton is a small dog, typically 12 to 16 inches tall, that weighs 15 to 25 pounds.
+Females can reach lengths of 16 inches, and males grow up to 20 inches long.
 They have a stocky appearance with a sturdy bone structure more like the Boston terrier than the French bulldog.

 |Height (Female):||12 inches|